 UK consumers also indicated that they expect great customer service as part of doing business.
 More than 70 per cent of consumers expect a consistent experience with no repetition, and your customer service strategy must reflect this fact — people don’t want to repeat information already related in a chatbox to a live agent or to repeat their story to multiple agents.
 Almost 60 per cent want personalised experiences.
 When deciding between the different types of call centres, make sure customer satisfaction remains at the forefront of your mind, as this will lead to cost savings in the long run.

 Pro tip: Quality customer support should be part of your growth strategy.
 Having a highly trained call centre employee whose language and background match that of the customer provides quality customer support.
 Read our eCommerce customer service outsourcing guide for more tips and tricks.

-What’s included in these prices — and what’s not
+What’s included in your call centre outsourcing costs — and what’s not

 Clearly, variations in call centre pricing are significant, even within single geographies.
 Whether you will pay in the low-end or high-end range depends on several factors.
 One factor is the level of experience of the customer service representative.
 Those with considerable experience and specific technical backgrounds will command a higher rate.